R-03

 Plain Language

-Beginning July 1, 2027, operators must submit an annual report to the Office of Suicide Prevention covering: how many crisis referral notifications were sent in the prior year, protocols for detecting and responding to suicidal ideation, and protocols for blocking chatbot responses about suicide.
-Reports must contain no user personal information or identifiers, and operators must use evidence-based measurement methods for measuring suicidal ideation.
-The Office will publish data from these reports on its website.
-Because the report covers the preceding calendar year, operators need to begin tracking crisis referral counts and maintaining measurement infrastructure by no later than July 1, 2026 to ensure they have data for the first reporting period.
+Beginning July 1, 2027, operators must submit an annual report to the Office of Suicide Prevention covering: (1) how many crisis referral notifications were sent in the prior calendar year, (2) protocols for detecting and responding to suicidal ideation, and (3) protocols for blocking chatbot responses about suicide.
+Reports must contain no user personal information, and operators must use evidence-based measurement methods.
+The Office will post report data publicly on its website.
+Because the report covers the preceding calendar year, operators should begin tracking crisis referral counts no later than January 1, 2027.

 (a) Beginning July 1, 2027, an operator shall annually report to the office all of the following: (1) The number of times the operator has issued a crisis service provider referral notification pursuant to Section 22602 in the preceding calendar year.
 (2) Protocols put in place to detect, remove, and respond to instances of suicidal ideation by users.
 (3) Protocols put in place to prohibit a companion chatbot response about suicidal ideation or actions with the user. (b) The report required by this section shall include only the information listed in subdivision (a) and shall not include any identifiers or personal information about users. (c) The office shall post data from a report required by this section on its internet website. (d) An operator shall use evidence-based methods for measuring suicidal ideation.